humdrum-tools/humdrum-documentation/guide/ch37/index.md

 will inevitably arise.
 As you gain experience, you may realize that earlier encoding practices were not the best.
 You may want to return to these problems and encode them in a different manner.
-Be sure to keep notes \-- either pencil marks on a page, or local comments in a file \-- so that you can easily revisit these problem sites later.
+Be sure to keep notes &mdash; either pencil marks on a page, or local comments in a file &mdash;
+so that you can easily revisit these problem sites later.
 Again, it is valuable to encode works in random order in order to avoid possible confounds arising from editorial experience.
-That is, you don\'t want a scholar\'s conclusions about differences between early works and late works to be merely an artifact of the electronic editor\'s increasing experience.
+That is, you don't want a scholar's conclusions about differences between early works and late works to be merely an artifact of the electronic editor's increasing experience.

 Typically, it is more efficient to encode individual parts and then